echronos/echronos/components/timer/docs.md

 [^TimerId_width]: This is normally a `uint8_t`.

-### <span class="api">TicksAbsolute</span>

-The [<span class="api">TicksAbsolute</span>] type is used to represent an absolute number of ticks.
-It is a 32-bit unsigned integer that has a large enough range to represent the total number of ticks since system boot.
-For a 40Hz (25ms period) tick, this can handle over 1,200 days worth of ticks.

-### <span class="api">TicksRelative</span>

-The [<span class="api">TicksRelative</span>] type is used to represent a number of ticks relative to a point in time.
-It is a 16-bit unsigned integer.
-Assuming a 40Hz tick this provides range for up to 27 minutes' worth of ticks.

 ### `TIMER_ID_<name>`

 `TIMER_ID_<name>` has the type [<span class="api">TimerId</span>].
 A constant is created for each timer in the system.
 Note that *name* is the upper-case conversion of the timer's name.

-### <span class="api">timer_current_ticks</span>

-<div class="codebox">TicksAbsolute timer_current_ticks;</div>

-The value of this variable is the current global tick count in the system.
-It directly reflects how many times the <span class="api">timer_tick</span> API has been called since the system startup.

-### <span class="api">timer_tick</span>

-<div class="codebox">void timer_tick(void);</div>

-This API is to be called to register a system tick with the RTOS.
-It is usually triggered by a periodic, external event, such as an interrupt generated by a hardware timer.
-It is safe to call this API directly from an interrupt service routine.

-Note that the RTOS timer functionality directly depends on this API being called regularly.
-The registered tick remains pending until the RTOS processes the tick (see [Timing Considerations]).

 ### <span class="api">timer_enable</span>